 9. Las Vegas

 Las Vegas offers a unique cosmetic surgery market, with rhinoplasty prices typically ranging from $6,500 – $15,000.
-This variation is driven by a competitive environment where both high-end luxury clinics and more affordable options coexist.
-Key features of Las Vegas’s rhinoplasty scene include:
+The wide variation is driven by a competitive environment where both high-end luxury clinics and more affordable options coexist.
+The city attracts surgical tourism from both locals and out-of-town patients, with some providers catering to high-profile clients.

 1o.
 Houston